w3f/polkadot-wiki/docs/learn-governance.md

 Also, we need the following information and apply one of the formulas listed below to calculate the voting result.
 For example, let's use the public proposal as an example, so the `Super-Majority Approve` formula will be applied.
-There is no strict quorum, but the super-majority required increases as turnout lowers.
+There is no strict quorum, but the super-majority required increases with lower turnout.

 ```
 approve - the number of aye votes